linkerd/website/linkerd.io/content/2-edge/reference/multicluster.md

 service will be created in the same namespace as the individual services and services can only join a federated service in the same namespace.

-Since Linkerd's *destination servce* uses "remote-discovery" to discover the endpoints of a federated service, all of the requirements for flat mode also apply to federated services: the clusters must be on a flat network where pods in one cluster can connect to pods in the others, the clusters must have the
+Since Linkerd's *destination service* uses "remote-discovery" to discover the endpoints of a federated service, all of the requirements for flat mode also apply to federated services: the clusters must be on a flat network where pods in one cluster can connect to pods in the others, the clusters must have the